Toloka/docs/en/guide/concepts/cloud-storage.md

 # Where to store files

-If your task requires images, audio, or video files, upload them to [photo hosting](#image-hosting) or [cloud storage](#cloud) and provide links to them in the [file with tasks](../../glossary.md#tsv).
+If your task requires images, audio, or video files, you can upload them:
+- Directly [from your device](#media-files).
+Use this way if there is only a single `URL` type input field in the [specification](incoming.md).

-If you need less than 10 images (for example, for task instructions or for testing a pool), use photo hosting.
-If you need to add more images, or audio and video files, use cloud storage.
+- To [photo hosting](#image-hosting).
+Use it If you need less than 10 images (for example, for task [instructions](../../glossary.md#instructions) or for testing a [pool](../../glossary.md#pool)).

+- To [cloud storage](#cloud).
+Use it If you need to add more then 10 images, audio, or video files.

+## Uploading media files directly {#media-files}

+Upload media files from your device to avoid difficulties with placing links in the [file with tasks](../../glossary.md#tsv).

+When you're uploading tasks to the pool, click **Select media files** and choose files.

+Features:

+- This option is available only for the projects that have a single `URL` type input field in the specification.

+- After uploading, tasks are automatically created with links to the uploaded files.

+{% note info %}

+Supported file formats:

+- Images — GIF, JPG, JPEG, PNG, WebP.
+- Audio — FLAC, MP3, WAV, M4A.
+- Video — MP4.

+{% endnote %}

 ## Photo hosting {#image-hosting}